 ©Michele L. Catanese

-The first photo is a NASA photo of the stars as seen in the Northern Hemisphere; it is part of the Milky Way.
+1. NASA photo, the stars as seen in the Northern Hemisphere; it is part of the Milky Way.

-The last photo is one of mine, taken on Fire Island, a barrier island just off the coast of Long Island, NY.
-I have always found the ocean to be a place of prayer.
-The ocean is where I put on my contemplativity most easily of all places in nature.
-I chose this photo because it captures the vivid colors and incredible life of the water, sand, and sky. ~ For this entry, I chose places and artwork in which I have learned to see beauty and thus, to see the hand of God.
+6. My photo, taken on Fire Island, a barrier island just off the coast of Long Island, NY.
+I ~ For this entry, I chose places and artwork in which I have learned to see beauty and thus, to see the hand of God.
 I recommend that you find your own place of beauty and then put on your own contemplativity.

 This past week, on July 4th, Americans celebrated Independence Day.
 That same day was also the feast day of Blessed Pier Giorgio Frassati, described as ‘a man of the Beatitudes’ at his beatification by another saint, Pope John Paul II.
 Bl.
 Pier Giorgio was honored for heroically living the beatitudes as well as for his passionate stance against political injustice.
 He is also remembered for his involvement in various spiritual organizations, being instrumental in the leadership of groups of young people who came together for prayer and fellowship.
 All of these actions are signs of one who truly wanted to live a life of service and sanctity.
 But the glue which held it all together, that one thing which truly made Pier Giorgio more than just a good man, was the humility that was at the core of his love for God and thus moved him outward in service to others.
 What one did not see, in other words, is what made Pier Giorgio holy.